 “I can trust my experience.
 When an activity feels as if it is valuable or worth doing, it is worth doing.”
 Carl Rogers, On Becoming a Person

-Having studied English for a year as if my life depended on it, I told my parents what subject I wanted to study at university.
+My last choice was English.
+I remember staring at the English phonetic symbols, head in my hands: what on earth did they mean?
+Somehow, I cracked the code.
+I studied English for a year as if my life depended on it, then I told my parents what I wanted to study at university.

 I did study English at one of the best universities in Romania and I became a teacher of English, a job that offered me great professional and personal fulfillment.